 João spoke again and Mamede shrugged his shoulders.

-Ze was laughing again but not for long.
+Ze started laughing again but not for long.
 Another wave picked us up and we took off flying.
-Everyone braced themselves for the short ride.
+Everyone braced themselves for the short, exhilarating ride.
 When it was over, Mamede looked at me and asked, “So you like that?”
 He was wide awake now, as if the wave had passed him some energy.

 I steered for another hour, catching as many waves as I could.
-Mamede came on deck and sat by the tabernacle while Ze and João took up their positions at the rail, pumping their espeque lines to give us more speed.
+Mamede sat by the tabernacle while Ze and João took up their positions at the rail, pumping their espeque lines to give us more speed.
 Once I got the hang of it, we had a lot of fun in those waves, dipping and diving and soaring away.
-Especially João, bouncing like a kid at the end of his lines, his eyes shining bright, shouting out, “VAI!
+Especially João, bouncing like a kid at the end of his lines, eyes shining bright, shouting out, “VAI!
 VAI!
-VAI!” with each wave.
+VAI!” with each passing wave.

 Vai nela, João.
 Vai nela!
 (You go, João.
 You go!)

 It was just after 16:00 when I first spotted the Morro Branco.
-The bluff’s dusty outline had been visible for a while.
+The bluff’s dusty outline had been there for a while, hiding in plain sight.
 It’s like that when you return from the ocean: land sneaks up on you.
 For the longest time you think you are looking at clouds on the horizon, or haze, and then suddenly you see it — POOF — Land Ho!

 “The beach!”
 I called out.
 “The Morro Branco!”

-Mamede climbed up on the tabernacle to have a look.
-He scanned the shore, getting his bearings, then jumped down and walked aft.
-As he approached, he was frowning and shaking his head.
+Mamede climbed up on the tabernacle beam to have a look.
+He scanned the shore, getting his bearings, then jumped down and made his way aft.
+As he approached, I could see he was frowning and shaking his head.

 Oh no, I thought, is something wrong?
-Are we not where we should be?
-Are we going to have to tack back out again?
-Oh, please, please no!…
+Are we not in the right place?
+Are we going to have to tack back out again and spend more time at sea?

 I should have known better.

-Mamede’s face cracked into a grin and he asked in a booming voice, “So, did you like the trip?
+When he got close, Mamede’s face cracked into a grin and he asked in a booming voice, “So what do you think?
 Do you want to come out with us again next week?”

 Better not lie this time…

-“Well…” I raised my bandaged finger and waved it back and forth, “maybe not next week.”
+“Well…” I raised my bandaged finger and waved it slowly back and forth, “maybe not next week.”

 When the laughter subsided, I stood aside and let Mamede take the helm.

 An hour later we were just beyond the break line in front of the village.
 Up on the beach it looked like Carnival had started early.
-Sitting high on their rollers like parade floats, the newly arrived jangadas were thronged with people wanting to see what the fishermen pulled from their boxes.
+Sitting high on their rollers like parade floats, the newly arrived jangadas were thronged with people wanting to see what the fishermen had caught.
 Children cleaned fish on the sand while others ran around and played.
-I was standing with Ze and João at the rail as Mamede steered the jangada into the surf.
+I was standing with Ze and João at the rail when Mamede steered the jangada into the surf.

 The entire village turned to watch as a wave picked up our hull and sent us charging forward.
 Expecting a jolt when we hit the beach, I unwrapped my espeque lines, preparing to jump off.
 Just then the deck pitched sideways and I lost my balance—was over the rail before I knew it.
 Rushing white-water slammed me down and tumbled me around, while carrying the jangada safely away.
 When I finally gained my footing in the waist-high water, I felt a little foolish.
 But that didn’t stop me from laughing, along with everyone else, as I walked up onto the dry sand.